seocahill/maightro-site/source/articles/analysis.html.markdown

       return schedule
 ```

 The former example is superficially similar to the algorithmic approach I take but instead of trying to schedule all trains per open block I optimize for connections, applying approximate calcuations (heuristics) to avoid unnecessary cycles.
-This is a pretty typical way to tackle a problem like this and produces what are known as 'greedy' algorithms:
+This is a typical way to tackle a problem like this and produces what are referred to as 'greedy' algorithms:

 > [A greedy algorithm is an algorithmic paradigm that follows the problem-solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.](https://en.wikipedia.org/wiki/Greedy_algorithm)
 > -- <cite>[Wikipedia]</cite>